Azure/Industrial-IoT/docs/dev-guides/howto-use-prometheus-metrics.md

 [Home](readme.md)

 All the cloud microservices of Industrial IoT platform have been instrumented with Prometheus already.
+Edge modules are instrumented with Prometheus as well.

 Four types of metrics are available in Prometheus: Counter, Gauge, Summary and Histogram.
-Please check the documentation on [metric types](http://prometheus.io/docs/concepts/metric_types/) and [instrumentation best practices](http://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge-vs.-summary) to learn what each is good for.
+Please check the official documentation on [metric types](http://prometheus.io/docs/concepts/metric_types/) and [instrumentation best practices](http://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge-vs.-summary) to learn what each is good for.

 **The Metrics class is the main entry point to the API of this library.** The most common practice in C# code is to have a `static readonly` field for each metric that you wish to export from a given class.